Derived Log Albanese Sheaves: Introduction

 \subsection{Acknowledgements}

 The authors are deeply grateful to Joseph Ayoub for the many insights and suggestions.
 F.B.~wishes to thank Luca Barbieri-Viale for several useful conversations.
 This project started while the first and the last named author where visiting the Institut Mittag-Leffler in Djursholm, Sweden, during the special trimester program ``Algebro-Geometric and Homotopical Methods'', in the Spring 2017.
 Another part of this project was written while the first author was a Postdoc at the University of Regensburg, Germany, supported by the SFB 1085 ``Higher Invariants''.
-The authors are grateful to all the institutions for their support during various stages of this work.
+The authors are grateful to all the institutions for their support during various stages of this work. {Finally, the authors would like to thank the referee for a thorough reading of the paper and providing helpful comments which filled some gaps in the arguments and led to an improved presentation.}

-\begin{warning} In the whole paper, we will commit the following abuse of notation: for $G$ a smooth commutative group scheme, we still write $G$ for the associated \'etale sheaf with transfers.
+\begin{warning} \begin{enumerate} \item[(i)]In the whole paper, we will commit the following abuse of notation: for $G$ a smooth commutative group scheme, we still write $G$ for the associated \'etale sheaf with transfers.
 For a ring $\Lambda$, we often write $G\in \Shv_{\et}(X,\Lambda)$ for the sheaf $G\otimes_\Z\Lambda$.
-Notice that if $\Lambda$ is torsion free, the functor $\_\otimes_\Z\Lambda$ is exact, hence if is an exact sequence of commutative algebraic groups, then is an exact sequence of \'etale sheaves with transfers. \end{warning}
+Notice that if $\Lambda$ is torsion free, the functor $\_\otimes_\Z\Lambda$ is exact, hence if is an exact sequence of commutative algebraic groups, then is an exact sequence of \'etale sheaves with transfers. \item[(ii)] We will use the following two notations:\begin{itemize} \item[$\pro$:] the pro-category of an abelian category, which is itself abelian \item[$\Pro$:] the pro-$\infty$-category of an $\infty$-category. \end{itemize} \end{enumerate} \end{warning}